Date: 28 January 2014. Heaters Debunked.

 Sparrow (a 40' Rhodes Bounty) the clay pot on the burner did warm his

-galley however that's a sailboat, long and lean.
+galley however that is sailboat, long and lean.
 Built in 1959,

 Sparrow has a 28' waterline, 40' overall and a ten foot beam.
 Because

-she's a sailboat she's air tight below decks unlike my Seaweed.
+Sparrow is a blue-water sailboat she is air tight below decks unlike my

-Seaweed has sliding windows (say "drafty") and three doors (again, more
+Seaweed.
+Seaweed has sliding windows (say "drafty") and three doors

-air) so for me, the flower pot on the stove trick didn't work.
+(again, more air) so for me, the flower pot on the stove trick did not

 The flower pot did not function as a heater but it does

 work nicely as a planter.
-As I've mentioned previously, I grow scallions
+As I have mentioned previously, I grow scallions

-and I've got about four batches growing in mine now.
+and I have four batches growing in my clay pot presently.
 I use scissors to cut

 off an inch or three from the tops and that is my green onion supply.